tagn/knowledge-vault/TTRPG/Drakkenheim/NPCS/Aldor the Immense.md

 ---
 ## Summary:

 **Aldor the Immense** is a prominent merchant based in [[Emberwood Village]], known primarily for dealing in magic items and particularly items associated with [[Delirium]].
 He is described as physically imposing ("huge ass guy") and notably flamboyant, with an air of affluence, always surrounded by an aroma of fine tobacco and typically drinking wine.
+He was often seen perched on a small chair, that did not appear to be able to support his weight in the slightest, but it somehow did.
 He travels with steel-skinned oxen breathing green mist and is guarded by armed attendants, which implies both wealth and caution given the dangerous nature of his trade.

 ---